sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 ## Commands and snippets

-As discussed in the _Runtime Architecture_ section above, commands and snippets are the backbone of the bundle runtime.
+As discussed in the _Runtime Architecture_ section above, commands and snippets are the backbone of the bundled runtime.
 This section lays out the definition and invocation of commands and snippets in more detail.

 ### Key bindings